PPKFS/mtgconvert/README.md

 Delver Lens (Deckbox Export) -> Deckbox
 Deckbox -> Cardsphere
+Deckbox -> Deckbox (this will update all tradelist counts to equal total collection counts and nothing else)

 Note this will only convert a file that has the correct csv layout as expected, but differing set or card names - for instance 'Promotional: Non-Release' to a specific set.